nickyliux/nl_rigging_tools/README.md

 ## N-Rig

-Another modular rigging system in Python for Autodesk Maya, with the core values for animators:
+This is a modular rigging system for Autodesk Maya.
+I have developed one in mel and one in maxscript for biped in production.
+The modular one is a challenge I really want to take, as a character rigger.

+Core values of the system :
 - Intuitive:&emsp;Too many things at a time is scary.
 - Effective:&emsp;No animator I know enjoy waiting for playback.
 - Modular:&emsp;Animators will break it badly otherwise.
 - Fun:&emsp;&emsp;&emsp;Isn't it great ?

-The system was built based on a custom rigging framework.
+The system was built with a custom framework.
 Thanks to the rigging course by <i><b>Nick Hughes</b></i> which opens my eyes and shows me the proper way to go without pymel.

 ## Installation